 - Chair, Dr Lisa O’Brien AM, Chair of the Expert Panel to Inform a Better and Fairer Education System

 - Deputy Chair, Emeritus Professor Colleen Hayward AM

 - Sir Kevan Collins, former founding CEO of England’s Education Endowment Fund

-- Dr Anne Kennedy, non-executive Director of The Front Project
+- Dr Anne Kennedy, Executive Director of the Parkville Institute and non-executive Director of The Front Project

 - Ms Leslie Loble AM, former Deputy Secretary in NSW Department of Education

-- Mr Roger Massy-Greene AM, Director, OneVentures and Eureka Capital Partners.
+- Mr Roger Massy-Greene AM, Director, OneVentures and Chair of Eureka Capital Partners.